Graph Clustering with Graph Neural Networks: Experiments

-To better explore the robustness of our approach to variance in the graph and node features, we propose a study on synthetic graphs using an \emph{attributed}, \emph{degree-corrected} stochastic block model (ADC-SBM).
-The SBM~\cite{snijders1997estimation} plants a partition of clusters (``blocks'') in a graph, and generates edges via a distribution conditional on that partition.
-This model has been used extensively to benchmark graph clustering methods~\cite{fortunato2016community}, and has recently been used for experiments on state-of-the-art GNNs~\cite{dwivedi2020benchmarking}.
-In our version of the model, node features are also generated, using a multivariate mixture model, with the mixture memberships having some correspondence to the cluster memberships.
+\ant{To explore the robustness \pal{and sensitivity} of \pal{\thiswork{} and baselines} to variance in the graph and node features,} we \pal{conduct} a study on synthetic graphs using an \emph{attributed}, \emph{degree-corrected} stochastic block model (ADC-SBM).
+The SBM~\citep{snijders1997estimation} plants a partition of clusters (``blocks'') in a graph, and generates edges via a distribution conditional on that partition.
+This model has been used extensively to benchmark graph clustering methods~\citep{fortunato2016community}, and has recently been used for experiments on state-of-the-art \pal{supervised} GNNs~\citep{dwivedi2020benchmarking}.
+In our version of the model, node features are also generated, using a multivariate mixture model, with the mixture memberships having some association (or de-assocation) with the cluster memberships. \ant{We proceed to describing the graph generation and feature generation components of our model.}

-To generate an instance of the ADC-SBM, we fix a number of nodes $n$ and a number of clusters $k$, and choose node cluster memberships uniformly-at-random.
+\spara{ADC-SBM graph generation.} We fix a number of nodes $n$ and a number of clusters $k$, and choose node cluster memberships uniformly-at-random.
 Define the matrix $\mD_{k\times k}$ where $\mD_{ij}$ is the expected number of edges shared between nodes in clusters $i$ and $j$.
 We determine $\mD$ by fixing (1) the expected \emph{average} degree of the nodes $d\in \{1, n\}$, and (2) the expected \emph{average} sub-degree $d_{out} \leq d$ of a node to any cluster other than its own.
-Note that the difference $d_{in} - d_{out}$, where $d_{in}:=d - d_{out}$, controls the spectral detectability of the clusters~\cite{nadakuditi2012graph}.
+Note that the difference $d_{in} - d_{out}$, where $d_{in}:=d - d_{out}$, controls the spectral detectability of the clusters~\citep{nadakuditi2012graph}.
 Finally, we generate a power-law $n$-vector $\theta$, where $\theta_i$ is proportional to $i$'s expected degree.
-With the memberships and the parameters $D$ and $\theta$.
-We use \texttt{graph-tool}~\cite{peixoto_graph-tool_2014} generate the graphs.
+We use the generated memberships and the generated parameters $\mD$ and $\theta$ as inputs to the degree-corrected SBM function from the \texttt{graph-tool}~\citep{peixoto_graph-tool_2014} package.